commos/service/README.md

 # commos.service

-`[org.commos/service "0.1.0"]` provides the `IService` protocol and a generic service wrapper for caching.
+`[org.commos/service "0.1.1"]` provides the `IService` protocol, a generic service wrapper for caching and an auxilliary service combiner.

 It is compatible with Clojure (v.
-1.7.0-RC2), ClojureScript (v.
+1.7.0), ClojureScript (v.
 3308) and core.async (0.1.346.0-17112a-alpha).

 ## Usage